Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal (DraftV1).md

 2. When powered the diagnostic tool's LCD screen will turn on, and will display data.
 3. The diagnostic tool will be small enough to fit in a toolbox/bag for field use.
 A successful measure will be placing the tool in a toolbox/bag.
 4. The diagonostic tool will be able to preform at least the fan simulation mode **(PLACE IN OTHER MODE AND DEFINE SUCCESS)**
-5. The design and construction of the diagnostic tool will not exceed the price of $1,500.
 6. Over 50% of the software will be programmed in C. For this to be successful GitHub will be used as a version control platform and it will be periodically used to determine the distribution of code.
 7. **Place more in as needed**